ImaginaryVillain/community_lights/README.md

 	*               D5 n.+e. walls, D6 s.+e. walls, D7 s.+w. walls,
 	*               D8 n.+w. walls, D9 n.-e. corner, D10 s.-e. corner
 	*               D11 s.-w. corner, D12 n.-w. corner  [optional]
+	* - anglerange  Forced direction range in degrees in the format of aN:M where N is the start
+	*               angle and M Is the end angle.
+Must be preceded by "A" or "a".
+If omitted,
+	*               direction is used. [optional]
 	* - x           x offset [optional] (0.5: half tile, 1 = full tile, etc)
 	* - y           y offset [optional]
 	* - id          1, 2, potato, etc. An id (alphanumeric) for plugin commands [optional]